rjfaust/DimReader/README.md

 ## Prerequisites
 ### Python 3
 DimReader was created for Python3.
 It may work on Python2 but this has not been tested.
+### Numpy
+DimReader currently uses numpy version 1.15.2 but other versions should work.

 ## Overview